finity69x2/nws_alerts/info.md

 You can find your Zone or County ID by going to https://alerts.weather.gov/, scroll down to your state and click on the “zone list” and/or "county list" then look for the entry for your county.

+There are two ways to configure this integration.

+Manually via an entry in your configuration.yaml file:

 To create a sensor instance add the following configuration to your sensor definitions using the zone_id found above:

 ```